Grossdom (Gross Domination)

 A recent internet coinage

-The word "grossdom" is recent internet vernacular with no academic pedigree.
-Its primary attestation is a definition posted to Urban Dictionary in January 2023, which describes it as a group/umbrella for people with kinks "many consider" gross, explicitly listing "sweat, armpits, feet, fart, Scat etc." The term also circulates as a tag and theme on art-and-roleplay platforms such as DeviantArt, almost always attached to femdom-framed fictional content.
-There is no documented coiner, no first-citation date earlier than the 2023 attestation, and no appearance in the medical or sexological literature; "grossdom" is best read as a community-coined bundling label.
+The word is recent internet vernacular with no academic pedigree.
+Its clearest attestation is a definition posted to Urban Dictionary in January 2023, describing it as an umbrella for people with kinks "many consider" gross and listing "sweat, armpits, feet, fart, Scat etc." The term also circulates as a tag and theme on art-and-roleplay platforms such as DeviantArt, almost always attached to femdom-framed fiction.
+There is no recorded coiner, no earlier documented citation, and no appearance anywhere in the medical or sexological literature.
+Grossdom is best read as a community-coined bundling label.

-Grossdom's visibility is almost entirely online and largely fictional: it lives in roleplay prompts, art tags, and small kink communities rather than in documented real-world practice.
-The femdom framing it inherits is part of a much older dominatrix tradition, but the specific "gross-out" packaging is a product of internet kink-labelling culture, which tends to coin compact umbrella terms for clusters of related interests.
+Grossdom's visibility is almost entirely online and largely fictional.
+It lives in roleplay prompts, art tags and small kink servers rather than in documented real-world practice.
+The femdom framing it inherits belongs to a much older dominatrix tradition, but the gross-out packaging is a product of internet kink-labelling culture, which reliably coins compact umbrella words for clusters of adjacent interests.

 In practice

-What counts as grossdom is defined by the participants and the specific kinks they combine; there is no fixed script.
-The common thread is a dominant directing a submissive toward substances or sensations framed as humiliating precisely because they are conventionally "disgusting," with the disgust itself eroticised within a consensual power exchange.
-Much of the recorded activity is fiction and roleplay rather than documented practice, and the present article describes only the thematic shape of the interest, not any procedure.
+There is no fixed script; what counts as grossdom is defined by the participants and the specific kinks they choose to combine.
+The common thread is a dominant partner directing a submissive toward substances or sensations framed as humiliating because they are conventionally disgusting, with the disgust itself eroticised inside a negotiated power exchange.
+Much of what circulates under the label is fiction and roleplay rather than recorded practice.
+This article describes the thematic shape of the interest only, not any procedure.

 Psychology